 Physicians: General practitioners have no formal gatekeeper function.
-However, since 2004 sickness funds are required to offer their members the option to enroll in a "family physician care model" which has been shown to not only provide better services, but often also a bonus for complying with gatekeeping rules.
-Ambulatory care in all specialties is mainly delivered by physicians working in solo practices, although polyclinic-type ambulatory care centers with employed physicians have been allowed since 2004.
-Physicians in ambulatory care are generally reimbursed via fee-forservice, which however are increasingly bundled.
-Sickness funds annually negotiate aggregate payments with the regional associations of physicians, which ensures service provision and cost control.
+However, since 2004, sickness funds are required to offer their members the option to enroll in a "family physician care model" that has been shown to provide not only better services, but often also a bonus for complying with gatekeeping rules.
+Ambulatory care in all specialties is delivered mainly by physicians working in solo practices, although polyclinic-type ambulatory care centers with employed physicians have been allowed since 2004.
+Physicians in ambulatory care generally receive fee-for-service reimbursement, albeit increasingly bundled.
+Sickness funds negotiate aggregate payments annually with the regional associations of physicians, ensuring service provision and cost control.
+Hospitals are staffed principally by salaried doctors.
+Senior doctors may also treat privately insured patients on a fee-for-service basis.

-Hospitals: Hospitals are mainly non-profit, both public (about half of all beds) and private (around one-third of all beds).
+Hospitals: Hospitals are mainly nonprofit, both public (about half of all beds) and private (around one-third of all beds).
 The private, for-profit segment has been growing in recent years (around one-sixth of all beds), mainly through takeovers of public hospitals.
-Independent of ownership, hospitals are principally staffed by salaried doctors.
-Senior doctors may also treat privately insured patients on a fee-for-service basis.
-Doctors in hospitals are typically not allowed to treat outpatients.
-Exceptions are made if necessary care cannot be provided on an outpatient basis by specialists in private practice.
+Doctors in hospitals are typically not allowed to treat outpatients, though exceptions are made if necessary care cannot be provided on an outpatient basis by specialists in private practice.
 Since 2004, hospitals may also provide certain highly specialized services on an outpatient basis.
-Inpatient care is paid through a system of diagnosis-related groups (DRG) per admission, currently based on 1,192 DRG categories.
+Inpatient care is paid through a diagnosis-related-group (DRG) system per admission, currently based on 1,192 DRG categories.
 The system was made obligatory in 2004 and is revised annually to take new technologies, changes in treatment patterns, and associated costs into account.
 Individuals have free choice of ambulatory care physicians and, if referred to inpatient care, of hospitals.

-Disease Management Programs (DMPs): Legislation in 2002 implemented DMPs for chronic illnesses in the SHI to incentivize the sickness funds to better care for chronically ill patients.
-Sickness Funds are paid a lump sum for each enrollee and can waive co-payments for insured in the programs.
-DMPs currently exist for diabetes types 1 and 2, breast cancer, coronary heart disease, asthma and chronic obstructive lung disease.
-They are based on evidence-based treatment recommendations with mandatory documentation and quality assurance.
-Sickness funds receive a per capita administration compensation of €262 per year (\$386 USD) for each insured enrolled in a DMP.
-In October 2009 there were 13,087 regional DMPs registered with more than 5 million patients enrolled (more than 7% of all SHI-insured).
+Disease Management Programs (DMPs): Legislation in 2002 implemented DMPs for chronic illnesses in the SHI to provide an incentive for the sickness funds to provide better care for chronically ill patients.
+Sickness funds are paid a lump sum for each enrollee and can waive copayments for those insured in the programs.
+DMPs currently exist for diabetes types 1 and 2, breast cancer, coronary heart disease, asthma, and chronic obstructive lung disease.
+They comply with evidence-based treatment recommendations and provide mandatory documentation and quality assurance.
+Sickness funds receive a per-capita administration compensation of €262 per year (US\$386) for each insured enrolled in a DMP.
+In October 2009, there were 13,087 regional DMPs registered with more than 5 million patients enrolled (more than 7% of all SHI-insured).

 Government: The German government delegates regulation to the self-governing corporatist bodies of both the sickness funds and the medical providers' associations.
 The most important body is the Federal Joint Committee (G-BA), which was created in 2004 to replace several sectoral committees.
 Within the legal framework, the G-BA has wide-ranging regulatory power to formulate and implement in detail what services will be provided by the sickness funds.
-One of its most important responsibilities is to assess new methods of medical diagnosis and treatment, which must gain a positive evaluation in terms of benefits and efficiency before they can be reimbursed by the sickness funds.
-Some purchasing powers have also been given directly to the individual sickness funds, e.g. to contract providers directly, to negotiate rebates with pharmaceutical companies or negotiate contracts with manufacturers.
+One of its most important responsibilities is to assess new methods of medical diagnosis and treatment, which must receive a positive evaluation vis-à-vis benefits and efficiency before they can be reimbursed by the sickness funds.
+Some purchasing powers have also been given directly to the individual sickness funds, e.g., the license to contract providers directly, to negotiate rebates with pharmaceutical companies, and to negotiate contracts with manufacturers.